GitCoder052023/Build-with-Gemini/README.md

 # Gemini

 Gemini is a comprehensive suite of Python scripts meticulously crafted to excel in a spectrum of AI-powered tasks.
 These tasks include text-to-speech conversion, interactive chat functionalities, and sophisticated image and video processing.
-Leveraging Google's cutting-edge Gemini-pro and Gemini-pro-vision models, these scripts empower the user to seamlessly perform AI-driven tasks such as dynamic chatting, content generation, image recognition, and video analysis.
+Leveraging Google's Gemini-pro and Gemini-pro-vision models, these scripts empower the user to seamlessly perform AI-driven tasks such as dynamic chatting, content generation, image recognition, and video analysis.

 # Key Features:
 - Text-to-Speech Conversion: Utilizing advanced capabilities for converting text into natural-sounding speech.